-In the opinion of Orrick, Herrington & Sutcliffe LLP, Bond Counsel, based upon an analysis of existing laws, regulations, rulings and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Remarketed Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
-In the further opinion of Bond Counsel, interest on the Remarketed Bonds is not a specific preference item for purposes of the federal individual and corporate alternative minimum taxes, and interest on the Series 2008B-C/D Bonds is not included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel observes, however, that interest on the Series 2003A-5/6 Bonds is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
-Bond Counsel is also of the opinion that interest on the Remarketed Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
-Complete copies of the proposed forms of opinions of Bond Counsel are set forth in Appendices C-3 and C-4 hereto.
+In the opinion of Orrick, Herrington & Sutcliffe LLP ("Bond Counsel"), based upon an analysis of existing laws, regulations, rulings, and court decisions, and assuming, among other matters, the accuracy of certain representations and compliance with certain covenants, interest on the Series 2010A Subordinate Bonds is excluded from gross income for federal income tax purposes under Section 103 of the Internal Revenue Code of 1986 (the "Code").
+Bond Counsel is of the further opinion that interest on the Series 2010A Subordinate Bonds is not a specific preference item for purposes of the federal individual or corporate alternative minimum taxes, although Bond Counsel observes that such interest is included in adjusted current earnings when calculating corporate alternative minimum taxable income.
+Bond Counsel is also of the opinion that interest on the Series 2010A Subordinate Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+A complete copy of the proposed form of opinion of Bond Counsel is set forth in Appendix C hereto.

-To the extent the issue price of any maturity of the Remarketed Bonds is less than the amount to be paid at maturity of such Remarketed Bonds (excluding amounts stated to be interest and payable at least annually over the term of such Remarketed Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the Remarketed Bonds which is excluded from gross income for federal income tax purposes.
-For this purpose, the issue price of a particular maturity of the Remarketed Bonds is the first price at which a substantial amount of such maturity of the Remarketed Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
-The original issue discount with respect to any maturity of the Remarketed Bonds accrues daily over the term to maturity of such Remarketed Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
-The accruing original issue discount is added to the adjusted basis of such Remarketed Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Remarketed Bonds.
-Beneficial Owners of the Remarketed Bonds should consult their own tax advisors with respect to the tax consequences of ownership of Remarketed Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such Remarketed Bonds in the original offering to the public at the first price at which a substantial amount of such Remarketed Bonds is sold to the public.
+To the extent the issue price of any maturity of the Series 2010A Subordinate Bonds is less than the amount to be paid at maturity of such Series 2010A Subordinate Bonds (excluding amounts stated to be interest and payable at least annually over the term of such Series 2010A Subordinate Bonds), the difference constitutes "original issue discount," the accrual of which, to the extent properly allocable to each Beneficial Owner thereof, is treated as interest on the Series 2010A Subordinate Bonds which is excluded from gross income for federal income tax purposes and from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+For this purpose, the issue price of a particular maturity of the Series 2010A Subordinate Bonds is the first price at which a substantial amount of such maturity of the Series 2010A Subordinate Bonds is sold to the public (excluding bond houses, brokers, or similar persons or organizations acting in the capacity of underwriters, placement agents or wholesalers).
+The original issue discount with respect to any maturity of the Series 2010A Subordinate Bonds accrues daily over the term to maturity of such Series 2010A Subordinate Bonds on the basis of a constant interest rate compounded semiannually (with straight-line interpolations between compounding dates).
+The accruing original issue discount is added to the adjusted basis of such Series 2010A Subordinate Bonds to determine taxable gain or loss upon disposition (including sale, redemption, or payment on maturity) of such Series 2010A Subordinate Bonds.
+Beneficial Owners of the Series 2010A Subordinate Bonds should consult their own tax advisors with respect to the tax consequences of ownership of Series 2010A Subordinate Bonds with original issue discount, including the treatment of Beneficial Owners who do not purchase such Series 2010A Subordinate Bonds in the original offering to the public at the first price at which a substantial amount of such Series 2010A Subordinate Bonds is sold to the public.